 Love at first sight – despite being scared of water

 How often have you experienced love at first sight?
 It doesn’t often happen, but when it does, it can change your life.
-Which is the effect our luxury, floating apartment Waterlodges had on one of our customers: with just one viewing she decided to move her family out of their three-bed semi to a life on water.
+Which is the effect our luxury crafts had on one of our customers: with just one viewing she decided to move her family out of their three-bed semi to a life on water.